 Some of my favourite hotels were exhibiting this year - The Malmaison were selling some very good value festive spa, dining and accommodation packages as were Linden Hall where we were given a buy one get one free voucher for festive afternoon tea!
 Yum!

 When we needed a break from shopping, these fabulous tipi's provided a welcome break and we sat and enjoyed a few coffee's inside.
-This is also the new chef demo and book signing area (exact programme of demonstrations here) which this year includes Richard Burr from GBBO, Danny Parker from House of Tides and even The Fat Hippo!
+This is also the new chef demo and book signing area. which this year includes Richard Burr from GBBO, Danny Parker from House of Tides and even The Fat Hippo!
 Oh man!
 So sad I will miss out on some top burger making tips from the experts!

 The food hall and marquee is the absolute highlight of my trip every year.
 The list of exhibitors is IMMENSE.
 I loved chatting to the guys from the lakes distillery about their Christmas gifts, admiring the gorgeous gift hampers from Fentimans and sampling a huge selection of the treats on offer.